usgs/wdfn-blog/content/accessLOCAwithR.md

 We'll use the LOCA Future dataset available from the [cida.usgs.gov thredds server.](http://cida-test.er.usgs.gov/thredds/catalog.html) [The OPeNDAP service can be seen here.](http://cida-test.er.usgs.gov/thredds/dodsC/loca_future.html) and the OPeNDAP base url that we will use with ncdf4 is: `http://cida-test.er.usgs.gov/thredds/dodsC/loca_future`.
 In the code below, we load the OPeNDAP data source and look at some details about it.

+**NOTE:** The code using `ncdf4` below will only work on mac/linux installations of `ncdf4`.
+Direct OPeNDAP access to datasets is not supported in the Windows version of `ncdf4`.

 ``` r
 library(ncdf4)
 loca_nc <- nc_open('http://cida-test.er.usgs.gov/thredds/dodsC/loca_future')